OrbitalEnterprises/eve-esi-client/docs/MailApi.md

 <a name="postCharactersCharacterIdMail"></a>
 # **postCharactersCharacterIdMail**
-> Integer postCharactersCharacterIdMail(characterId, mail, datasource)
+> Integer postCharactersCharacterIdMail(characterId, mail, datasource, token, userAgent, xUserAgent)

 Send a new mail